nhn/tui.grid/docs/complex-columns.md

 ![The result of the sample code](https://user-images.githubusercontent.com/18183560/59605689-49023680-914a-11e9-99f9-25bb26316b04.png)

-## Example Page
+## Example

-You can see the example that is using more complex column headers [here](https://nhn.github.io/tui.grid/api/tutorial-example03-complex-columns.html).
+You can see the example that is using more complex column headers [here](http://nhn.github.io/tui.grid/latest/tutorial-example03-complex-columns).